shzhu15/RollerBall-Chess/Sprints/Sprint 1/User Stories.md

   - Create a game board
   - Associate each game board with 2 players
   - Create pieces, with each piece defining its own valid moves.

+## As a developer, I want development to be as easy as possible
+  - Create a development guide
+  - Make tests run automatically
+  - Use package management tools such as maven and npm to make adding dependicies easy